storkjs/data-grid/README.md

 - _width_: a user defined width for the column.
 - _minWidth_: a user defined minimum width for when the client resizes the column.
 - _fixed_: whether this column is fixed to the left and will not be moved when scrolling horizontally.
-- _render(tdDiv, value)_: special function that will render the data inside the TD instead of the default renderer.
+- _render(tdDiv, value, dataIndex, dataRowObject)_: special function that will render the data inside the TD instead of the default renderer.
 This function lets you decide how to print the data (instead of just printing it as plain text), even put html inside.
 Example:
 ```javascript
 { columns: [